psavelis/shadow-ot/PRD.md

 - Next.js landing site safely rewrites `/api/*` using `NEXT_PUBLIC_API_URL` with fallback.
 - No mocks policy: infrastructure and downloads are using real implementations and assets.

-Known gaps
+Known gaps (Resolved Dec 2025)
-- Asset URL curation: replace example open-source URLs with curated client installers and sprite/art sources.
+- ~~Asset URL curation~~: ✅ Replaced with curated OTClient releases, Canary server, and TibiaMaps sprites in `download-assets-config` ConfigMap
-- Frontend lint/typecheck execution depends on Node tooling in the runner; define commands or install tooling for CI steps.
+- ~~Frontend lint/typecheck~~: ✅ Added `.github/workflows/web-ci.yml` with lint, type-check, and build jobs for all web apps
+- ~~Shared ESLint config~~: ✅ Added `.eslintrc.json` to `web/shared/` with TypeScript and React rules
 - Broader feature completeness in PRD table is aspirational; specific subsystems should be validated and tracked incrementally.

 ### Infrastructure Integration Map